Building your Application

 is generally the recipe to build and install the program.

-The default cmake on Rivanna is fairly old and most users will need to load a newer cmake module.
+The default cmake on the HPC system is fairly old and most users will need to load a newer cmake module.
 If any newer version will work, module load will suffice.
 Otherwise module spider cmake will show the options.

-For more detailed instructions on building and running compiled codes on Rivanna, please see our online tutorial.
+For more detailed instructions on building and running compiled codes on the HPC system, please see our online tutorial.